flurie/sdp/README.md

 refused to use some existing libraries as dependencies (for example, containers, in which there is a lot of duplicate code and an array that relies on poorly designed Ix class).
 * Orientation to other libraries.
-SDP is unlikely to ever become a good library by itself.
-But it can be a good interface for the collaboration of other libraries and will develop primarily in this direction.
-SDP does not benefit its own implementation of structures.
+SDP is unlikely to be used by itself, but it can become a bridge between other libraries and structures.
+SDP doesn't give its own implementations of structures an advantage over external ones.
+You can add general classes implementations for your own and/or external data structures and they will be able to work perfectly with native ones.
+If other developers do the same, then writing the code will be a little easier (if not, think about using other solutions).
 * It has good extensibility.
 SDP is based on type classes that provide the simplest interfaces for working with different data structures and reduce code duplication.
 SDP will not require you to use qualified import when working with different structures in the same namespace.
-* Damn Russian developer with poor knowledge of English.

 License.
 --------------------------------------------------------------------------------